dome33/ml-project-2-syc-group/src/data/README.md

 This file contains scripts to process both the [Handwritten Chess Scoresheet (HCS)](https://tc11.cvc.uab.es/datasets/HCS_1/) dataset and the ChessReader dataset.

 The files used as input and output are specified in the python script and can easily be changed.
-It produces a `labels.txt` file containing image-to-move mappings in CSV format (id,prediction) and it organize image files in their respective folders.
+It produces a `labels.txt` file containing image-to-move mappings in CSV format (id,prediction) and it organizes image files in their respective folders.

 **Example Usage:**
 ```